energietransitie/twomes-backoffice-configuration/README.md

     docker stop portainer-bootstrap && \
     docker volume rm portainer-bootstrap_data
     ```
-   This stops the `portainer-bootstrap` container and removes the `portainer-bootstrap_data` volume used for bootstrapping.
+   This stops and removes the `portainer-bootstrap` container and removes the `portainer-bootstrap_data` volume used for bootstrapping.

 1. Restart Portainer to apply the configurations:
     ```bash